In Alabama, a DUI arrest can immediately impact the status of your driver’s license.

 Honoring a license suspension or revocation is crucial and failure to comply can result in further consequences.

-If you are caught driving with a suspended or revoked license, the vehicle will be immediately impounded and you will face a new criminal charge.
+For example, say you are caught driving with a suspended or revoked license.
+As a result, the vehicle will be immediately impounded and you will face a new criminal charge.

-If convicted, the charge of driving with a suspended or revoked license can result in a fine of up to $500, as well as an up to 180 day jail sentence.
+If convicted, driving with a suspended or revoked license can result in a fine of up to $500, and/or up to 180 day jail sentence.

 Required SR-22 Insurance

 In order to obtain a driver license after a revocation period, an Alabama DUI offender must file and maintain proof of SR-22 insurance with ALEA for approximately 3 years.
-Learn more about the insurance consequences of a DUI arrest or conviction (link to blog 3).
+Learn more about the insurance consequences of a DUI arrest or conviction.

 Need Somebody in Your Corner?